 Data Input.
-During data input the memory samples the SDA bus signal on the rising edge of the clock SCL.
+During data input the M34C02 samples the SDA bus signal on the rising edge of the clock SCL.
 Note that for correct device operation, the SDA signal must be stable during the clock low to high transition and the data must change ONLY when the SCL line is low.

 Memory Addressing.
-To start communication between the bus master and the slave memory, the master must initiate a START condition.
-Following this, the master sends onto the SDA bus line 8 bits (MSB first) corresponding to the Device Select code (7 bits) and a READ or WRITE bit.
+To start communication between the bus master and the slave M34C02, the master must initiate a START condition.
+Following this, the master sends onto the SDA bus line 8 bits (MSB first) corresponding to the device select code (7 bits) and a READ or WRITE bit.

-Three out of the four most significant bits of the Device Select code are the Device Select bits (b6, b5, b4).
-They are matched to the chip enable signals applied on pins E2, $\overline{E1}$, E0.
-Thus up to 8 x 16K memories can be connected on the same bus giving a memory capacity total of 128K bits.

-After a START condition any memory on the bus will identify the device code and compare the 3 bits to its chip enable inputs E2, E1, E0.
-The 8th bit sent is the read or write bit (RW).
+The 4 most significant bits of the device select code are the device type identifier, corresponding to the I2C bus definition.
+For this memory the 4 bits are fixed as 1010b to access the memory area and as 0110b to access the Protect Register.
+The following 3 bits identify the specific memory on the bus.
+They are matched to the chip enable signals E2, E1, E0.
+Thus up to eight 2K memories can be connected on the same bus giving a maximum memory capacity total of 16 Kbits.
+After a START condition any memory on the bus will identify the device code and compare the following 3 bits to its chip enable inputs E2, E1, E0.

-This bit is set to '1' for read and '0' for write operations.
+The 8th bit sent is the read or write bit $(R\overline{W})$, this bit is set to '1' for read and '0' for write operations.
 If a match is found, the corresponding memory will acknowledge the identification on the SDA bus during the 9th bit time.
-If the memory does not match the Device Select code, it will self-deselect from the bus and go into standby mode.
+If the memory does not match the device select code, it will self-deselect from the bus and go in standby mode.